jumanjihouse/docker-hooktftp/README.md

 This source is used to build an image for [hooktftp](https://github.com/epeli/hooktftp).

-The primary artifact is a docker image with the `hooktftp` static binary and a default, minimal configuration.
+The primary artifact is a docker image with the `hooktftp` binary and a default, minimal configuration.
-The runtime image is quite small (roughly 18 MB) since it is based on [Alpine Linux](https://www.alpinelinux.org/).
+The runtime image is quite small since it is based on [Alpine Linux](https://www.alpinelinux.org/).
 I may support other userspaces in the future.